Tuesday, November 8, 2022

 We Can Be Our Many Selves

 I'm concerned that we've all contributed to identifying exclusively with a "number" or "point," with countless enthusiasts losing sight of the Enneagram's intended spiritual purpose.
+In Cynthia Bourgeault's The Holy Trinity and the Law of Three she writes:

 An Enneagram line is an archetype, a collection of themes . . . meant to be engaged, participated in, wrestled with . . . the enneagram number . . . remains part of a line, part of an ongoing story . . .
 We have choices.
 We can be our many selves.
 Our lives have meaning because we are consciously living a dynamic story . . .
 When someone becomes fixated, stuck, the storytelling stops.
 We pretend that the line does not exist for us, only our "point." there is no living story, just a stagnant point of view.
 Only one end of the archetype is heard from, only one part of the discussion is allowed a voice.
 This is the fixation.

 The work of the enneagram is to bring the story back to life . . .Working to "evolve" your fixation is, in an American idiom, like putting make-up on a corpse . . .
 Evolving within your point is the fantasy of the Ego.
 This is why they are called "ego fixations . . ."
 The real work with the enneagram is undermining/deconstructing the fixation, not building it up, not "evolving" it.
-And the way that you do that is flesh out the forgotten story, so as to avoid being stuck on automatic."
+And the way that you do that is flesh out the forgotten story, so as to avoid being stuck on automatic.

 Among the initial influences that far too few people are aware of, William Patrick Patterson studied with Lord John Pentland, appointed by Gurdjieff to head his Work in America.
 In the Prologue to his spiritual autobiography Eating the "I," Patterson writes: